rochfordk/TF-EKS-Cluster-Demo/README.md

-# TF-EKS-Cluster-Demo
+# Terraform_GitOps_Demo

-Demonstration of using the EKS TF Module to manage multiple EKS environments
+Demonstration of GitOps approach for AWS environment deployment using Terraform and Jenkins